 Retirement isn’t just about playing it safe – it is about balancing risk with the potential for rewards.
 It is tempting to envision a life of luxury with high returns.
 But be wary, for chasing high rewards often involves dancing with another risky partner – volatility.
 High-reward opportunities can come with increased market fluctuations.
 This can potentially expose your retirement nest egg to sudden and unpredictable swings.

 Before succumbing to the allure of high rewards, retirees must carefully assess their risk tolerance and overall financial goals.
 It’s essential to strike a balance between the desire for increased returns and the need for stability in the later stages of life.
+In the least, you’ll want to calculate how much monthly income is needed after retirement, then how much you expect to receive from investments, assets, pension, social security, etc. Social security can be a bit more confusing to work numbers for, so here’s a social security guide that lays out how much you can expect depending on the age you retire at.

 The Harmony Of Diversification